tpierrain/dddeu-workshop-from-problem-space-to-solution-space-/TheaterSuggestions/CSharp/HexagonalArchitecture.md

 ---

-The solution also contains 2 web APIs supported by other teams / other Bounded Contexts:
+In order to be fully autonomous when launching our API, the visual studio solution also contains 2 fake web APIs supported by other teams / other Bounded Contexts:

  - __AuditoriumLayout.Api__: the web API providing the topology of an auditorium giving the identifier of a Show.
 This web API belongs to the *Auditorium topologies* Bounded Context (the one knowing in relation with all the Theaters involved in Shows).

  - __SeatReservations.Api__: the web API providing the list of already reserved seats for a given Show.
 This web API belongs to the *Reservation* Bounded Context (the one dealing with the Booking Transactions).

+To launch the solution, please configure a multi-project startup in visual studio, with all *.API involved